 Land Transport Act 1998

-Driving offences involving drink or drugs, and penalties and procedures - Offences and penalties
+Driving offences involving drink or drugs, and penalties and procedures - Offences, defences, penalties, and blood test fee - Offences and penalties

 You could also call this:

-Remember, driving with alcohol and drugs in your system is dangerous and against the law.
+"Driving with alcohol or certain drugs in your system is against the law"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.